web-animations/web-animations-js-legacy/README.md

 ### Playing Animations

-In order to play an `Animation` or `TimingGroup`, a `Player` must be constructed:
+In order to play an `Animation` or `TimingGroup`, an `AnimationPlayer` must be constructed:

     var player = document.timeline.play(myAnimation);

-Players provide complete control the start time and current playback head of their attached animation.
+AnimationPlayers provide complete control the start time and current playback head of their attached animation.
 However, players can't modify any internal details of an animation.

-Players can be used to pause, seek, reverse, or modify the playback rate of an animation.
+AnimationPlayers can be used to pause, seek, reverse, or modify the playback rate of an animation.

 `document.timeline.currentTime` is a timeline's global time.
 It gives the number of seconds since the document fired its load event.